Practice seminar: Design of safe Machines - Risk Assessment in practice

 - Legally required risk assessment: WHO must WHEN do WHAT?

 - Cooperation between different departments: Mechanical engineering, control engineering, technical documentation,...

 - Security is (mostly) created in the team: Important interfaces to subcontractors and customers.

-- What standards support safe design?
+- Which standards support safe design?
 Do they have to be applied?

-- Caution when delegating construction work or risk assessments to third parties!
+- Caution when delegating design work or risk assessments to third parties!

-- Beware!
-The construction must be based on the law, not (only) on customer requirements!
+- Attention!
+The design must be based on the law, not (only) on customer requirements!